CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 # Lab: Explore generative AI

+### Please be aware that no Lab VM is provided for this lab.
+You will need to complete the lab on your personal computer.

+## Lab Overview

-In this exercise, you'll use a chat playground to interact with a generative AI model.
-The goal of this exercise is to explore the effect of system prompts, model parameters, and grounding models with data.
+In this lab, you'll use a chat playground to interact with a generative AI model.
+The goal of this lab is to explore the effect of system prompts, model parameters, and grounding models with data.

-This exercise should take approximately **15** minutes to complete.
+## Lab Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Chat with a model
++ Task 2: Experiment with system prompts
++ Task 3: Experiment with model parameters
++ Task 4: Ground responses with data

+### Estimated timing: 15 Minutes

 ## Task 1: Chat with a model